atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 In some locations it is not feasible to construct a roadway at less than a 5 percent *grade*, and right-of-way constraints or lot configurations may preclude separating the pedestrian access route significantly from the roadway.
 In such cases the *running grade* of the pedestrian access route may be as steep as the running grade of the roadway.

-#### X02.1.6 Surfaces.
+##### X02.1.6 Surfaces.

+###### X02.1.6.1 General

-**X02.1.6.1 General.** The surfaces of the *pedestrian access route* shall comply with proposed ADAAG Section 302 and shall be as free of jointed surfaces and as visually uniform as possible.
+The surfaces of the *pedestrian access route* shall comply with proposed ADAAG Section 302 and shall be as free of jointed surfaces and as visually uniform as possible.

 **EXCEPTION:** Surfaces may contain control joints and similar joints that are associated with established construction practices for those surfaces or structures that include pedestrian access routes.